sonderangebot10/cognizant-challenges-api/README.md

 ## Installation

 In order to run the application, first you have to boot up PgSql server with the password `admin` and then copy the content of `src/Cognizant.Infrastructure/Data/PgSql/Challanges/ChallengesDB.sql` to the query.
-Then, simply boot up the project with `Cognizant.ChallangesApi` as startup project.
+Then, simply boot up the project with `Cognizant.ChallangesApi` as startup project and run with IIS Express.

 ### Prerequisites